Confluence PDF export alternative

 Keep the source in Confluence

-Continue drafting, reviewing, and maintaining the content in your existing Confluence workspace.
+Continue drafting, reviewing and maintaining content in the workspace your team already uses.

 Step 2

-Select the pages that are safe and useful for prospects, customers, partners, or other external readers.
+Select the pages that are useful and safe for customers, prospects, partners or other external readers.

 Step 3

-Send a polished link instead of another exported PDF, copied document, or messy attachment bundle.
+Send a clean external page instead of another exported PDF, copied document or attachment bundle.

 Why replace Confluence PDF exports?